TuxHood/SOEN-341-Events-Web-App/docs/INSTALLATION.md

 cd ..
 pip install -r requirements.txt
 ```
+## Launching the website
+Use `docs/HELPER_SCRIPTS.md` for more details on how to launch the website.

 ## More docs

 Some related topics have their own focused documentation.
 See the files below for details: